Muhammad al-Mahdi: Minor Occultation (874–941)

-Twelver sources detail that al-Mahdi made his only public appearance to lead the funeral prayer for his father instead of his uncle, Ja'far.
+Twelver sources detail that al-Mahdi made his only public appearance to lead the funeral prayer for his father instead of his uncle, Ja'far al-Zaki.
 It is also said that the occultation took place in the family home in Samarra, where currently a mosque stands, under which there is a cellar (sardab) that hides a well (Bi'r al-Ghayba, lit. 'well of the occultation').
 Into this well, al-Mahdi is said to have disappeared.

 In his new capacity as the caretaker of the office of imamate, Uthman received petitions and made available their responses, sometimes in writing.
 As the closest associate of al-Askari, most of al-Askari's local representatives continued to support Uthman.
 However, there might have been doubts among the Shia about his authority to collect and manage the religious funds.